tradingview/rest_integrations_docs/source/FAQ.rst

 What is the expected timestamp precision for the query parameters ``from`` and ``to``?
    The timestamp should be specified in seconds.

+Is it expected that the query to the `/history`_ should consider trades within the time interval, even for open and close prices?
+   We build bar from the `/streaming`_ ticks.
+For verification, we use `streamingHistoryEquality`_ test.

+..
+Stream of prices
+.. ................

 How do you get prices from the brokers?
 The price can change more than ten times per second for each instrument.
    `/streaming`_ endpoint is a permanent connection used to accept changes in quotes for all instruments.

 The symbol id is required for the stream of prices response.
 Can we use ticker format instead. i.e. return ``BTC/USDT`` instead of ``BTCUSDT``?
    Yes, it will be the correct response format for the `/streaming`_.

-Should we send ``StreamingDailyBarResponse``?
-Or it can be calculated from our 1-minute history intervals and live feed data?
-   You do not need to send it.
-If there is ``has-daily: false`` in the `/symbol_info`_, we will skip the daily updates.
-   However, when it is impossible to build a day bar out of minute bars, we need to request it daily.

-Is it expected that the query to the `/history`_ should consider trades within the time interval, even for open and close prices?
-   We build bar from the `/streaming`_ ticks.
-For verification, we use `streamingHistoryEquality`_ test.

-Should we change the session schedule during the summer/winter time changes?
-   You shouldn\'t change the session schedule without TradingView team's confirmation.
-The transition to summer/winter time is carried out automatically following the ``timezone`` parameter in the `/symbol_info`_.

-Should we change the session schedule during the holidays?
-   You shouldn\'t change the session schedule without TradingView team's confirmation.
-We don\'t support holidays parameter at the moment, but we'll add it in the future.

-Is it possible to add breaks during the trading day?
-   That's not possible right now, as the trading day is continuous.

-How to set up a minimal price step (min tick size)?
-   Minimal tick size is set by ``pricescale`` and ``minmovement`` parameters in the `/symbol_info`_:
-   ``min tick size =  minmovement / pricescale``.
-For example, if you need to set a price step in ``0.01``, then you need to set ``pricescale: 100``, and ``minmovement: 1``.